 '''

+- 'size': Size of allocation in bytes

+Returns: a 'MemoryPointer' to the allocated memory.

+.....

+@abstractmethod

+def memhostalloc(self, size, mapped, portable, wc):

+.....

+Allocate pinned host memory.
+Arguments:

+- 'size': Size of the allocation in bytes

+- 'mapped': Whether the allocated memory should be mapped into the CUDA

+address space.

+- 'portable': Whether the memory will be considered pinned by all

+contexts, and not just the calling context.

+- 'wc': Whether to allocate the memory as write-combined.

 Returns a 'MappedMemory' or 'PinnedMemory' instance that owns the

 allocated memory, depending on whether the region was mapped into

 device memory.

+.....

 @abstractmethod

 def mempin(self, owner, pointer, size, mapped):

+.....

 Pin a region of host memory that is already allocated.
 Arguments:

 - 'owner': An object owning the memory - e.g. a 'DeviceNDArray'.

 - 'pointer': The pointer to the beginning of the region to pin.

 - 'size': The size of the region to pin.

 - 'mapped': Whether the region should also be mapped into device memory.

 Returns a 'MappedMemory' or 'PinnedMemory' instance that refers to the

 allocated memory, depending on whether the region was mapped into device

 memorv.

-11 11 11
+......

 @abstractmethod

 def initialize(self):

+......

 Perform any initialization required for the EMM plugin to be ready to

 use.

-11 11 11
+......

 @abstractmethod

 def get_memory_info(self):

+......

 Returns (free, total) memory in bytes in the context

+......

 @abstractmethod

 def get_ipc_handle(self, memory):

+'''

+'''

+.....

 Return an 'IpcHandle' from a GPU allocation.
 Arguments:

 - 'memory': A 'MemoryPointer' for which the IPC handle should be created.

+.....

 @abstractmethod

 def reset(self):

+.....

 Clear up all memory allocated in this context.

+......

 @abstractmethod

 def defer_cleanup(self):

+.....

 Returns a context manager that ensures the implementation of deferred

 cleanup whilst it is active.

-'''

-'''
+......

 @property

 @abstractmethod

 def interface_version(self):

-"""
+.....

 Returns an integer specifying the version of the EMM Plugin interface

 supported by the plugin implementation.
 Should always return 1 for

 implementations described in this proposal.

-"""
+.....

 '''